 Before leaving BT I took up felt making as a hobby and was continuing to sew, crochet and knit.
 I left work and became a gardener for a couple of years before looking around me for a new experience.
 Having gained my City & Guilds Certificate in Felt Making when it was a hobby it then seemed the obvious choice for a career.
 I’ve not looked back and continue to exhibit and sell and to pass on my knowledge through workshops.

-I love colour and texture, and am inspired by details and textures in the world around me – especially by the detail found in nature.
+I love colour and texture, and am inspired by details and textures in the natural world around me.
 I love to create and felt is wonderfully tactile to work with.
 My aim is to create beautiful pieces which people are drawn to touch, to enjoy and hopefully, to own.

 I’ve no idea where all this will take me but the best bit is all the fabulous people I’m meeting along the way.